-Yogi, poet, writer, I wear my heart of my sleeve, teacher, student, coach, businesswoman, Latina, yoga lover, writer, marketing expert, grounded, silly, Taurus sun sign, Manifestor Human-Design type, fierce yet sensitive, first-generation college and Ivy League graduate.
+Yogi, poet, writer, I wear my heart of my sleeve, teacher, student, coach, mentor, businesswoman, Latina, marketing expert, grounded, silly, Taurus sun sign, Manifestor Human-Design type, fierce yet sensitive, LA born, first-gen college grad & Ivy League Master’s.

 I started my career in Business and Accounting working in CPA firms and I still see a huge benefit in understanding business and finances.

 But for many years, I was doing certain jobs knowing that I didn’t like but I did it regardless.
 I felt an internal struggle of conforming to societal norms.
 Plus being the first-generation born in this country, and making my family proud.
 It was challenging for me to hear what I truly wanted because of the pressure I felt and as a sensitive person I was more inclined to please others than to understand and please myself.
 I thought “you graduate college, you wear office clothes and high heels, and work in an office with cubicles.”

 But that got old fast for me.
 My soul was craving something else.